 These are our entry criteria for this workflow:

-We set a maximum number of requests per account because we don’t want to ask too many people from the same account for referrals at the same time.
+We set a maximum number of requests per account because we limit referral requests to one person per account at a time.
 This can result in crossed wires and cause confusion for our champions and our SDRs.

 The maximum number of requests per SDR is set based on our sales teams’ bandwidth and the limits of your sequencing tools.
-If your team is hungry for as many leads as possible, try increasing this limit!
-Just remember that you don’t want to overload your reps with outbound initiatives.
-Too many requests and your efforts just become noise.
+If your team has capacity for more leads, increase this limit.
+Overloading reps with too many requests tanks response rates and wastes time.

 Step 3: Adding an action